- Getting Started

 No. DynamoDB offers seamless scaling so you can start small and scale up and down in line with your requirements.
 If you need fast, predictable performance at any scale then DynamoDB may be the right choice for you.

-Go to the Amazon DynamoDB Detail Page and click “Sign Up” to get started with Amazon DynamoDB today.
+Click “Sign Up” to get started with Amazon DynamoDB today.
 From there, you can begin interacting with Amazon DynamoDB using either the AWS Management Console or Amazon DynamoDB APIs.
 If you are using the AWS Management Console, you can create a table with Amazon DynamoDB and begin exploring with just a few clicks.

 Amazon DynamoDB supports key-value GET/PUT operations using a user-defined primary key.
 The primary key is the only required attribute for items in a table and it uniquely identifies each item.
 You specify the primary key when you create a table.